When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2023? Which one’s the best solution for your use case?

 But cloud-based Git repositories like GitHub and GitLab go beyond the basic Git functionality.
 They also include project management, collaboration, and deployment tools to help improve the development workflow.

 Our Git vs GitHub post explains these aspects in more detail.
+Or you can watch the video below:

 Now, let’s see how GitLab and GitHub stack up against each other.